BadaBoomi/data_science_training_projects/blog_project/blogpost.md

  'Month 5, Neighbourhood Cascade - average cost for Boat: 312.0'
  ```

  So average range could be from $225 to $312 for this stay.
-Okay, this I will have to discuss with my family...
+Okay, this I will have to discuss with my family.
+We probably also want to have a detailed look (meaning photos not data) at the neighbourhoods.

- ## Conclusion And Further Steps
+ ## Conclusion
  For me this was my first practical application of data science.
 My primary goal was to get used to the available tools like Pandas and Scikit-Lear, do some evaluations and get nice diagramms.
-As you may have noticed - the practical value of this might not (yet) be data science breakthrough - but overall I'm quite satisfied and eager to practice more!
+As you may have noticed - the practical value of this might not (yet) be a data science breakthrough - but overall I'm quite satisfied and eager to practice more!

- I will for sure recommend doing such practical oriented trainings like the one from Udacity!
+ I do for sure recommend doing such practical oriented trainings like this one from Udacity!